-More than 30 years ago, MET broke the UL monopoly for product safety testing & certification in the United States becoming the first OSHA-licensed Nationally Recognized Testing Laboratory (NRTL) in the U.S. The NRTL mark is required under federal law for products used in workplaces in all 50 states.
-The main difference between these two marks (MET Listed Mark vs UL Listed Mark) is with the level of involvement and partnership between the manufacturer and the test lab.
+More than 30 years ago, Eurofins broke the UL monopoly for product safety testing & certification in the United States becoming the first OSHA-licensed Nationally Recognized Testing Laboratory (NRTL) in the U.S. The NRTL mark is required under federal law for products used in workplaces in all 50 states.
+The main difference between these two marks (Eurofins MET Listed Mark vs UL Listed Mark) is with the level of involvement and partnership between the manufacturer and the test lab.

 |Accepted by Major Retailers||✔||✔|